 Explain any input or formatting rules.
 Don’t make users guess about obscure password rules, tell them the required characters up front before the error.
 Likewise, either allow users to enter phone numbers how they like (using or omitting dashes and parentheses) or explain clearly how they must be entered.
-Better yet, use an input mask, more on those below.
+Better yet, use an input mask, to guide user input, more on those below.

 Don’t use a reset or clear button.
 Providing a simple one-click way to empty all the form fields is a terrible idea.
 People will hurt themselves.